mimecast/dtail/doc/quickstart.md

 ### SSH Private Key file

-As an alternative to using a SSH Agent a SSH private key file can be used directly.
+As an alternative to using an SSH Agent, an SSH private key file can be used directly.
 Just add the argument ``--key ~/.ssh/id_rsa`` (pointing to your private key) to the DTail client.
-This currently does not work with password protected keys.
-Use the SSH Agent method instead in case your key comes with a password (recommended).
+This currently does not work with password-protected keys.
+Use the SSH Agent method instead, in case your key comes with a password (recommended).

 ## Run DTail client